 At the time the article was created Behrang Amini had no recorded disclosures.View Behrang Amini's current disclosures

 At the time the article was last revised Calum Worsley had no financial relationships to ineligible companies to disclose.View Calum Worsley's current disclosures

-Pericardial calcification (PC) usually occurs in patients with a history of pericarditis and may be associated with constrictive pericarditis.
+Pericardial calcification is usually seen in individual patients with a history of pericarditis and may be associated with constrictive pericarditis.

 - later sequelae of rheumatic heart disease

 - post-radiotherapy 1

 - calcified pericardial mass or cyst

 Pericardial calcification is more common over the right side, anterior and diaphragmatic aspects of the heart in the atrioventricular grooves 2.
 Calcifications over the left ventricle or cardiac apex are rare, unless pericardial calcification is extensive.
 It is important to assess for signs of associated constrictive pericarditis.